September seasonal fish of the delightfully splendid kind.

 Another member of the delicious “crawlies” gang is also in season — crayfish!

-There’s a good supply of Danish crayfish right now, and we’ll have them well into October.
-We boil almost all of them – and we do it well!
-Uncle Frede has boiled more crayfish than you have, guaranteed, and he’ll be at it from Monday to Friday.
-So remember to order your weekend crayfish for Friday delivery – because the boilery is closed on Saturdays!
+There's a good supply of Danish crayfish right now, and we'll have them well into October.
+We boil almost all of them — and we do it well!
+Uncle Frede has boiled more crayfish than you have, guaranteed, and he'll be at it from Monday to Friday.
+So remember to order your weekend crayfish for Friday delivery — because the boiler is closed on Saturdays!

-Fjord shrimp
+Fjord shrimps

-Yes, you heard right: now is the best time for fjord shrimp.
-They’ve already spawned their next generation for the second time this year, and now all they have to do is feed and fatten up without thinking about reproduction until next spring.
+Yes, you heard right: now is the best time for Fjord Shrimp.
+Theyve already spawned their next generation for the second time this year, and now all they have to do is feed and fatten up without thinking about reproduction until next spring.

 That's why they're so big right now — and they taste better and more intense now than they do in asparagus season.